This post originally appeared on VICE Canada.

 People often choose buying over renting because there is stability and community for family life.
 What changes when we stop buying houses?

 People may lose their anchor to a particular geographic location.
-I want my neighbourhood park to be clean and green and well maintained.
+I want my neighborhood park to be clean and green and well maintained.
 If I just live their temporarily, do we lose our interest in the environment beyond our immediate needs?
 There's also the transient nature of politicking.
 Who are your constituents if communities change?

 Kershaw: If you opt out of home ownership, you opt out of the most secure opportunity for starting families and to have your kids in the same school, childcare, and community.
 Home ownership has also been a route to get access to the ground and playing outside.
 Renting in bigger cities is not having the kind of stock suitable for families.
-Big cities aren't losing 20 somethings, it's when the biological clock starts ticking you see a bit more of an exodus.
+Big cities aren't losing 20-somethings, it's when the biological clock starts ticking you see a bit more of an exodus.

 Homes have slowly become not just a place to live, but the primary retirement investment an entire generation has made.
 What happens to retirement in a world where people do not invest in homes?

 Kershaw: Right now people have been relying on home ownership as a valuable contribution to retirement.
 And Canada has a long vision of subsidizing housing through home ownership that we don't talk about it that benefits that retirement planning.
-If you sell a home and it's been your primary residence you don't pay any tax on the increases you gained.
-You can save money in your RRSPs that don't get taxed and you can put that in your down payment.
+If you sell a home and it's been your primary residence, you don't pay any tax on the increases you gained.
+You can save money in your RRSPs that don't get taxed, and you can put that in your down payment.
 It adds up to billions.
 Renters don't benefit from that.
 You're not getting any of those equity increases when you move from your rental.
 You're not getting a tax break.
 We're going to have to fundamentally think through how we're supporting a young group of renters and how they're accumulating wealth for their own retirements.

 Milevsky: There's a parallel to how investing has evolved in general.
 People used to think I buy one good stock in my retirement portfolio, but over time people realize that's a dangerous way to invest.
 You should have a diversified portfolio.
-Apply that thinking to housing: 20 years ago people thought investing in one house was enough, but that's one house, in one city, in one country.
-Even if real estate is a good investment I'd rather buy it as a fund.
+Apply that thinking to housing: About 20 years ago people thought investing in one house was enough, but that's one house, in one city, in one country.
+Even if real estate is a good investment, I'd rather buy it as a fund.
 Or we'd make an agreement, we'd split 50/50 the gains of a house in Edmonton and a house in Toronto.

 Follow Sam Power on Twitter.